scottmuc/presentations/git/README.markdown

 impliciitly like telling HEAD that it's pointing to master

     git init
+    cat .git/HEAD
+    ref: refs/heads/master
+    # note that .git/refs/heads/master does not exist

 2. Make the first commit.
 A person will represent the initial commit which which will then trigger the creation of the master branch, and HEAD will stop spinning and point to the branch.
-Invoke git log by having the commit speak out loud their message.

 We're still not in a normal state because we have another exceptional condition where the first commit does not have a parent.
 Explain the concept of the root node.

     git commit -m 'great'
+    # the contents of .git/HEAD are the same
+    # .git/refs/heads/master now exists and the contents of the file
+    # is the SHA of the first commit

 3. Adding a 2nd commit.
 The new commit will have to point to the commit that master is pointing to.
 Once that's complete, master needs to update itself and point to the new commit.
-Add a couple more commits (5 total) and call git log to hear the commit messages in reverse order.

-They should say out loud "I think git is great"
-Ask participants what they think the branch is doing, what's its job?
-Ask participants what HEAD has been doing this whole time.

     git commit -m 'is'
+    # .git/refs/heads/master now contains the SHA of the new commit
+    # The latest commit will have a parent SHA that is the SHA
+    # of the first commit

+Ask how does the latest commit know their parent?

+Add a couple more commits (5 total)

     git commit -m 'git'
     git commit -m 'think'
     git commit -m 'I'

+Call git log to hear the commit messages in reverse order.

+    git log

+They should say out loud "I think git is great".

+Ask what they think the branch is doing, what's its job?
+Ask what HEAD has been doing this whole time.

-4. Perform a `git checkout 'git'`.
-This should make HEAD point to the commit with the message 'git'.
+4. Checkout the SHA for the commit with the message 'git'.

+    git checkout B3CC

+What happened to HEAD, and what happened to the MASTER branch?

 Explain why this is called a detached HEAD state.

+    cat .git/HEAD
+    # This will print the SHA that HEAD is pointing to.
+If HEAD
+    # is pointing to a SHA and not a ref, then you're workspace
+    # is in a detached HEAD state.

-Do a `git log` and they should say "git is great" Point out the fact that the branch didn't move.
+Do a `git log` and they should say "git is great".
+Point out that this is because git log starts at HEAD not at MASTER

-git checkout HEAD^^

-5. Perform a `git checkout master`.
+5. Checkout the MASTER brnach.
 This should make HEAD point back to the master branch.

-When a `git log` is executed they should say "I think git is great".
+    git checkout master
+    cat .git/HEAD
+    ref: refs/heads/master

 Explain how checking out a branch re-attaches HEAD.

-git checkout master

-6. Perform a `git checkout -b other_branch`.
-Now another person is a branch and is pointing to the same commit that master is pointing new.
+6. Create a branch called BRANCH-1.
+Now another person is a branch and is pointing to the same commit that master is pointing to.

-Go over the difference between that command and `git branch other_branch`.
+    git branch branch-1
+    # cat .git/refs/heads/master and .git/refs/heads/branch-1
+    # are the same commit SHA!

+Then checkout this new branch

-git checkout -b other_branch
+    git checkout branch-1
+    cat .git/HEAD
+    ref: refs/heads/branch-1

-7. Perform a `git reset HEAD^` or `git reset think`.
-This should make other_branch point to the commit 'think'.
+7. Reset branch-1 to EF12.
+This should make branch-1 point to the commit with the message 'think'.

+    git reset EF12

 The participants should see the subtle difference between a checkout and a reset.
 The commands are similar but they operate on different objects.
 They should also notice how the master branch is left unaffected.

-git reset HEAD^

 8. Make a new commit with the message 'do not'.
 Now there should be a divergence in the graph.
 A `git log` should result in "do not think git is great".
 Notice